 Moving to a new city is super exciting, especially when you know you’ve got an awesome new assignment lined up!
 But, it can also be a bit intimidating, as it can be difficult to know how to make new friends in a new area.
 It’s not quite as easy as it was when we were younger – it’s no longer as simple as going up to another kid in the sandbox and asking if they want to share your toys.

-In-person connections are important, both in terms of experiencing new things in your neighborhood, and for your sanity!
+In-person connections are important, both in terms of experiencing new things in your neighborhood and for your sanity!
 Other than the obvious socializing with your co-workers, there are loads of fun and interesting ways to make new friends in a new city.
 Here we look at 9 of the best tried and tested ways of meeting new people.

 1 – Ask Your Recruiter!

 Your recruiter is probably connected with hundreds of nurses throughout the country.
 They can be a great resource for making introductions to fellow travel nurses who are working in your new city, even if they are working at a different facility.
-What better way to meet new people than through someone you trust and who has your best interests at heart.
+What better way to meet new people than through someone you trust and who has your best interests at heart?
 They should also be able to tell you about the best spots to check out based on your interests.

-Often times it’s easy to overlook your recruiter as a resource for this.
+Often it’s easy to overlook your recruiter as a resource for this.
 Many don’t have time to invest the effort and energy it requires to take this extra step.
-But there’s really so much more to an assignment than just working your 36-40 hours every week.
+But there’s so much more to an assignment than just working 36-40 hours every week.
 We get that.
 At Axis, our Rock Star recruiters not only find awesome gigs for our travelers, but they also act as part tour guides and part friend-makers to make sure our nurses have the best possible experiences on their assignments as possible.

 2 – Head Online – (but be safe!)

 Facebook and Twitter are great sites to find like-minded people through groups or hashtags.
 There’s also the very popular Meetup, and Eventbrite is another useful tool for finding events.
-You could check website forums dedicated to things that interest you to see if there are local groups, clubs or societies nearby.
-But as with any new friend connection, and especially online, make sure to use your best judgement when meeting new folks.
+You could check website forums dedicated to things that interest you to see if there are local groups, clubs, or societies nearby.
+But as with any new friend connection, and especially online, make sure to use your best judgment when meeting new folks.

-3 – Visit Independent Stores, Coffee Shops and Bars
+3 – Visit Independent Stores, Coffee Shops, and Bars

 These places are great for finding flyers and business cards for local groups and events where you could make new friends, and they often host events themselves.
 Plus, visiting these places is a great way to get to know your new neighborhood!
 Check out our Live Like a Local section for the best spots to visit from some of our most popular destinations across the country.